GRBegur/E-Shop/README.md

 # [E-commerce Product Page](https://e-shop-grbegur.netlify.app)

-> Apperal e-commerce webpage with functionalities to filter through products, sort, search and add to cart.
+> Apparel e-commerce webpage with functionalities to filter through products, sort, search and add to cart.

 ## Features
 * Displays, a list of Products in the form of grid